zchatt/methylK/README.md

 	# $methylK_dir/fastq_to_bed.sh $methylK_dir $genome $sdir $odir $targets identify

 ## 2. meth to FASTA
-Overview - Here we binerize the DNA methylation values depending on our "bin_threshold".
-For instance bin_threshold=50 results in any cytosine with DNA methylation >=50% being translated into a "C" with FASTA format, converesly cytosines with DNA methylation <50% are tranlsated into "T".The script will produce a FASTA file (methylotype.fasta) for each "tissue" (column 2 of targets.txt) of types (column 3 of targets.txt) "interest" and "contrast".
-In order to create a k-mer index of sample types "interest" and "contrast" we need to combine the methylotype.fasta files from each "tissue" into master_methylotype.fasta file.
-Base changes that are dependent on the DNA methylation of each tissue are introduced into the .fasta file.
-The base changes enable the DNA methylation to be contextualised within the genome sequence so that DNA methylation based k-mers can be characterised between "tissues".
+Overview - DNA methylation fractional measurements are binarized eg. bin_threshold=50 results in any cytosine with DNA methylation < 50% being translated into a "T" within FASTA format.
+The script will produce a FASTA file (methylotype.fasta) for each tissue:interest & tissue:contrast that are combined and k-mers are indexed using [Kallisto](https://github.com/pachterlab/kallisto_paper_analysis) software.

-Note.
-We use [Kallisto](https://github.com/pachterlab/kallisto_paper_analysis) software to index k-mers from the master_methylotype.fasta file.
-It is therefore critical to only use cytosines with coverage accross all "tissues".
+note 1.
+Binarisation and insertion of DNA methylation contextualises it within the genome sequence that enable tissue/ cell-specific DNA methylation k-mers. note 2.
+It is critical to only use cytosines with coverage accross all tissue:interest & tissue:contrast.
 Cytosines cannot be masked as [Kallisto](https://github.com/pachterlab/kallisto_paper_analysis) looks for ACGUT comptibility and if none is found, such as in the case of "N", the nucleotide is replaced with with a random nucleotide.
-Therefore we break-up the .fasta sequences at cytosine that do not have coverage accross all sample types "interest" and "contrast".
+To avoid this we break the FASTA sequences at cytosine without coverage accross all tissue:interest & tissue:contrast.

 	# Inputs #
 	genome_bismark=$odir/bismark_genome/Bisulfite_Genome